 Tuition Assistance Overview

 Yavneh Day School is dedicated to providing a Jewish day school education to every family who desires the opportunity for their child(ren), regardless of financial status.
-The School appoints a Tuition Assistance Committee to review financial aid applications and to make financial aid award decisions.
+The School appoints a Tuition Assistance Committee to review tuition assistance applications and to make tuition assistance award decisions.
 The Committee balances the financial need of the families with the financial health of the school.

 Tuition Assistance applications for the 2024-2025 school year are open.